Vaccinations For Dogs

-Vaccines provide your dog with protection against many serious diseases; some that can be fatal and two that can be transmitted to humans.
-Our basis for each vaccination protocol comes from the recommendations of the American Animal Hospital Association (AAHA).
+Vaccines provide your dog with protection against many serious diseases, some that can be fatal and two that can be transmitted to humans.
+Our basis for each vaccination protocol comes from the American Animal Hospital Association (AAHA).

 The AAHA has a group of highly respected specialists in veterinary immunology and internal medicine who have agreed on a basic protocol that provides excellent protection while minimizing exposure to vaccines.